Updated: 07 January 2022

 - If possible, download the NHS COVID-19 app on to your smartphone, and check in using the NHS QR codes at venues or locations you visit

-If you are travelling from/to the EU, please also make sure that you have consulted the relevant guidance regarding the UK and EU transition.
+If you are travelling from the EU, please also make sure that you have consulted the relevant guidance regarding the UK and EU transition.
+You can check our FAQs regarding Brexit here.

 It is important that you follow the Government’s guidance when travelling into the UK, especially if you are travelling from or through a country that is on the red list.
 The UK has red listed countries that pose a high risk to spreading the Covid-19 virus and its new variants.
 Please check the Government guidance here for the full list of ‘red list’ countries with detailed information on the requirements you need to meet on arrival in the UK.